 Opportunities for St. Clair County students expand with new partnership

-“Partnering with St. Clair County RESA allows the Michigan Virtual for Students to provide increased access to quality online course content to students.
-MV serves as a leader in the state of Michigan as a service provider, capacity builder, and change agent in the areas of blended and online instruction.
-This partnership aligns perfectly with that role,” said Kristin Flynn, executive director of Student Learning Services at MV.
+“Partnering with St. Clair County RESA allows the Michigan Virtual for students to provide increased access to quality online course content to students.
+Michigan Virtual serves as a leader in the state of Michigan as a service provider, capacity builder, and change agent in the areas of blended and online instruction.
+This partnership aligns perfectly with that role,” said Kristin Flynn, executive director of Student Learning Services at Michigan Virtual.
 “We expect that this unique model of collaboration will attract other districts from across the state to form partnerships of this nature to best serve students with these expanded opportunities.”

 Previously, county students could access online classes, but there was no coordinated, countywide effort to make the process as simple, transparent and reliable as possible, Miller said.

 “Through LearnON, students register for their fall classes as they always have done.
 Now, though, their online options will be offered up front during scheduling.
 That will give counselors more flexibility in helping each student be successful and achieve his or her educational goals,” Miller said.
 He added that LearnON also would give students more flexibility to take a subject they want without sacrificing other preferred classes due to outside time demands from sports, band, work or other home issues.
 Classes can be accessed at the student’s convenience, at any location that lets them connect to the internet.

 All LearnON classes through Michigan Virtual for students will make mentors available to students who need extra help.
 Students also can interact with teachers and fellow students through the online portal.
 Teachers are accessible through a number of communications channels including video chat and texting.
 “This is a win-win-win situation.
 Online learning may not be right for every student in every circumstance.
 By keeping local control, LearnON educators will be in a position to provide our students the support and guidance they need to be successful,” Miller said.